 If you own a salt water hot tub it's good idea to invest in some salt water test strips or a digital salt meter if you prefer the convenience of instant and easy easy results.
 If your salt system has digital readouts of salinity it's still a good idea to self test regularly especially if you are new to owning salt water hot tub.

 In addition to the many benefits of a salt water hot tub you will find that it will be a lot easier to balance the chemistry.
-This is due to the fact that salt water is more stable and enables everything else to work more harmoniously.
+Salt water is also more stable and is better able to prevent harmful bacterial outbreaks like P. aeruginosa that can cause hot tub folliculitis.
 A properly balanced hot tub will increase the efficiency of the salt system so it's a good idea to test the water at least once a week.

 Aside from keeping your hot tub balanced and running smoothly there are a few accessories you might want to add to increase the overall enjoyment.
 A hot tub cover will not only keep your energy bills down it will prevent children or anything else from accidentally entering the hot tub when adult supervision isn't present.
 In addition to a hot tub safety cover you may be interested in adding or replacing your existing hot tub lighting.